anvaka/ngraph/examples/pixi.js/README.md

 * [02.
 Basic no inline](http://anvaka.github.io/ngraph/examples/pixi.js/02%20-%20Basic%20No%20Inline/index.html) - this is almost the same as first example, but html pages do not include inline javascript.
 * [03.
 Zoom and Pan](http://anvaka.github.io/ngraph/examples/pixi.js/03%20-%20Zoom%20And%20Pan/) - this example adds basic mouse support, allowing to zoom in on a node and drag entire scene with graph.
 * [04 - Node interaction](http://anvaka.github.io/ngraph/examples/pixi.js/04%20-%20Individual%20Node%20Events/) - this example contains everything we've seen in examples 01-03, plus allows to drag individual graph nodes.
+* [05 - Dynamic](http://anvaka.github.io/ngraph/examples/pixi.js/05%20-%20Dynamic/) - Shows how to render a dynamic graph with custom nodes and edges.